quantsingularity/CarbonXchange/code/README.md

 ## Overview

 CarbonXchange is a comprehensive, institutional-grade carbon credit trading platform built with cutting-edge technology and financial industry best practices.
-This enhanced version includes advanced trading algorithms, sophisticated risk management, AI-powered analytics, and enterprise-level security features designed for investor presentation and production deployment.
+This includes advanced trading algorithms, sophisticated risk management, AI-powered analytics, and enterprise-level security features designed for investor presentation and production deployment.

 The code directory is the central repository for all source code in the CarbonXchange project, containing core components that power a comprehensive carbon credit trading and management platform.
 Each subdirectory represents a distinct component of the system architecture, designed to work together seamlessly.